Trey Kaufman-Renn’s breakout night helps No. 1 Purdue hold off No. 9 Illinois 83-78

+“Trey Kaufman-Renn, man, I just told him out there in the hall he kicked our butt,” Underwood said.
+“I think when you play Zach, you can’t play normal.
+You have to try to make other players beat you and I think there’s some risk with that and we saw that tonight.”

-The Boilermakers (14-1, 3-1 Big Ten) extended their winning streak to seven games by winning the first top-10 matchup at Mackey Arena since Jan.
+Kaufman-Renn made eight of 12 shots, including a rare 3-pointer to briefly blunt Illinois as it was trying to erase a 21-point deficit in the final 13 minutes.
+The Boilermakers (14-1, 3-1 Big Ten) got their seventh straight win, this one in the first top-10 matchup at Mackey Arena since Jan.
 1, 2010.

+“I thought he was fabulous,” Purdue coach Matt Painter said.
+“He’s probably the difference for us tonight.”

-Reigning national player of the year Zach Edey had 10 points and 15 rebounds, becoming the second Purdue player with 1,000 career boards.
+Edey, the reigning national player of the year, spent the last eight minutes of each half in foul trouble.
+But as much as Illinois tried to deny him, Edey still wound up with 10 points and 15 rebounds while becoming the second Purdue player with 1,000 career boards.
 Only Joe Barry Carroll has more than Edey’s 1,006.

 Marcus Domask had 26 points and Quincy Guerrier finished with 18 points and 10 rebounds for the Fighting Illini (11-3, 2-1), who had won four in a row.
 They lost for the first time since top scorer Terrence Shannon Jr. was suspended after being charged with rape in Douglass County, Kansas.

-The Illini dropped to 0-9 against No. 1 teams on the road and never led in this one.
+The Illini never led in this one and dropped to 0-9 against No. 1 teams on the road.

-But after falling behind 20-4 and trailing by 21 with about 13 minutes left, Illinois made it interesting with Edey in foul trouble.
-The Illini methodically trimmed Purdue’s lead, closing to 81-78 on Coleman Hawkins’ 3-pointer with 12.1 seconds to go.
+But after falling behind 20-4, fighting back within three and then trailing by 21 with about 13 minutes left, Illinois made it interesting.

+The Illini took advantage of a flagrant foul against Jones following a replay review to cut it to 81-75.
+They got within 81-78 when Coleman Hawkins made a 3 with 12.1 seconds to go, but Braden Smith answered with two free throws to seal it.

 BIG PICTURE